scylladb/scylla-monitoring/docs/source/monitor_troubleshoot.rst

 Solution
 .........

 * Use ``curl <scylla_node>:9180/metrics`` to fetch binary metric data from Scylla.
-If curl does not return data, the problem is the connectivity between the Monitoring and Scylla server.
+If curl does not return data, the problem is the connectivity between the Scylla Monitoring Stack and Scylla server.
 In that case, check your IPs and firewalls.

 For example